 Brief Description

-This Use Case describes the process that allows subscriber user to display, create and update Cabin Configurations.
+This Use Case describes the process that allows subscriber users and SITA Admin user to display, create and update Cabin Configurations.

 Background

 Cabin Configurations is an extension of Schedule Control Table (SCT) functionality which allows definition of sets of cabins that will be used by a specific airline.
 A cabin can be defined with attributes such as code, description, hierarchy and colour.